mfa1zan/cs-dept-website/README.md

 # CS Department Website

 This is the official website for the Computer Science Department, built with Astro.
-This site serves as a hub for department news, events, society activities, and program information.
+The site focuses on tools, society pages, and static content managed via a lightweight CMS.

-## 🆕 Latest Features
+## 🆕 Latest Changes

-- **Custom Form Fields**: Add event-specific registration fields directly in markdown
-- **Smart Form Validation**: Automatic validation for required fields and data types
-- **Enhanced Event Management**: Streamlined event creation with custom registration
-- **AI Content Generation**: Use LLMs to quickly generate events with custom forms
+- Removed custom forms and event/news system in favor of a simpler workflow
+- Added Decap CMS admin at `/admin/` for future content editing
-- **Interactive Timetable**: New `/timetable` page with instant search, multi-dataset switching, and day / semester / program filters
+- Kept tools like the interactive `/timetable` page with instant search and filters

 > Timetable quick use: Go to `/timetable`, pick a dataset (e.g. `full_parsed2`), optionally click day / semester / program pills to narrow, and just start typing — results update on every key press across all fields (course, code, teacher, room, etc.).